thommasjodehl/vimrc/README.md

 git submodule update

 # External tools for VIM
 Even though Ack is included in the plugins, the used code searching tool is actually "The Silver Searcher" or Ag.
-This can be downloaded using Chocolatey on Windows.
+This can be downloaded using Chocolatey on Windows or Cygwin.

 # Upgrading a plugin bundle
 Let us say that the ctrlp bundle needs to be updated: